 This IPS governs the investment of the Municipality's MNRI and MRI.
-It is intended, among other things, to direct the Treasurer in the investment of MRI and to direct ONE Joint Investment Board (ONE JIB) in the investment of MNRI, by implementing the Prudent Investor Enabling By-law 053-20, pursuant to which the

-Municipality authorized the establishment of guidelines for the prudent management of the Municipality's MNRI pursuant to section 418.1 of the Act.
+It is intended, among other things, to direct the Treasurer in the investment of MRI and to direct ONE Joint Investment Board (ONE JIB) in the investment of MNRI by implementing the Authorizing Prudent Investor By-law # 2024-26 pursuant to which the Municipality authorized the establishment of guidelines for the prudent management of the Municipality's MNRI pursuant to section 418.1 of the Act.

-In addition to the Municipality's MRI and MNRI, the Municipality is from time to time entrusted with the management of money and investments for a third-party beneficiary ("third party trust funds").
+In addition to the Municipality's MRI and MNRI, the Municipality is from time to time entrusted with the management of money and investments for a third-party beneficiary ("third-party trust funds").

 There are also source(s) of money in which the Municipality may have an indirect interest but which the Municipality currently has no authority to invest.
-Such source(s) of money, referred to in this IPS as "designated funds", are listed in Schedule A attached hereto.
+Such source(s) of money, referred to in this IPS as "designated funds", are listed in this policy.
 The designated funds are identified in this IPS for the sole purpose of enabling the Municipality to better see, on an aggregated basis, the various financial assets in which the Municipality has an interest.
 The Municipality is not responsible for the investment activities or performance of designated funds.